Configure player

 As I mentioned, we have cone support now in this implementation.
 So here we've got some cones.
 The way the cones work in OpenAL is there's a notion of an inner cone, an outer cone, and an outer cone gain.
 So here we've got our inner cone.
 We can change the angle of that cone.
 And the outer cone, we can change the angle of that guy.

-So I can move this here and as I move it, I'll shut up in a second here.
+And then we have an outer cone gain, and I'll talk about that more as we go.
+So the way that the API works is as your listener moves around, as long as the listener is within the inner cone of that source, there's no attenuation occurring at all.
+So I can move this here.
+And as I move it-- I'll shut up in a second here.
 As I move it, you can hear there's no change of attenuation.
 Alright, so now as the listener moves outside of that inner cone gain and toward the outside of the outer cone gain, we start getting some attenuation.

 Now the volume of the source that will be heard by the listener once you're outside of that outer cone gain is based completely on whatever the outer cone gain setting is.
 So if I change that and raise that outer cone gain, you'll hear that we have some gain.